RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-crm/README.md

 }
 ```

-The **Secret Token** field sends a request to a `X-RocketChat-Livechat-Token` header, so you can validate if the request actually came from the Livechat.
+The **Secret Token** field sends a request to a `X-RocketChat-Livechat-Token` header, so you can validate if the request actually came from the LiveChat.

 If your endpoint returns a response status other than 200, Rocket.Chat retries 10 times with 10-second interval between each attempt.

 ## Magento 2

-If your CRM solution is Magento 2, bear in mind that it relies on **RequireJS** to load JavaScript resources, so we need to change the widget code a little to look like:
+If your CRM solution is Magento 2, it requires **RequireJS** to load JavaScript resources.
+Complete the following steps:

+1. Change the change the widget code slightly to look like:

 ```js
    <script defer="defer" async="async" type="text/javascript">